-A qualified individual who uses COBRA coverage must receive the exact same coverage that is available under the group health plan.
-This means all benefits, copays, services, open enrollment, paperwork, etc. should be the same as regular plan coverage.
+Employees who use COBRA benefits must receive the exact same coverage available under your group health plan.
+All benefits, copays, services, open enrollment, paperwork, etc., should be the same as the regular plan coverage.

-You can charge individuals a 2% fee to cover your administrative costs.
-The covered individual may have to pay up to 102% for their COBRA continuation coverage.
+However, as the employer, you may impose a 2% charge on the plan to cover your administrative costs.
+This means that qualified individuals may have to pay up to 102% for their coverage.

 How do employees find out about COBRA?

-The employee’s COBRA rights will be included in the health plan’s Summary Plan Description (SPD).
-If you are responsible for giving the SPD to employees, make sure it gets to them.
+The health plan’s Summary Plan Description (SPD) includes the employee’s COBRA rights.
+If you are responsible for giving the SPD to the employees, make sure you include all pages.

-You might also want to include brief information about COBRA in your employee handbook.
-Including it will give employees easy access to the basic information they need to know about their COBRA rights.
+You may also include a section on COBRA in your employee handbook.
+Including a section gives your employees easy access to the information they need to know about their COBRA rights.